Death toll rising after thousands storm Spain's wall in Africa

 "If there is anyone responsible for everything that appears to have taken place at that border, it is the mafias that traffic in human beings," he said.

-But his left-wing coalition partner, Podemos, called for "immediate and independent" investigation by the EU of the "extremely harsh images of violence" seen on video footage of Friday's events.
+But his left-wing coalition partner, Podemos, also called for "immediate and independent" investigation by the EU of the "extremely harsh images of violence" seen on video footage of Friday's events.

 "If they [the migrants] were blond and European, there would be emergency meetings at the highest level," Pablo Echenique, Podemos' parliamentary spokesman said.